Poor roads, lax laws hike Bangladesh death toll

 A different group, the Bangladesh Road Transport Authority (BRTA), is responsible for issuing licenses -- after proper training and tests.

-All of these have combined to make Bangladesh's several thousand kilometres of roads a death trap, said Hasib Mohammad Ahsan, Director of Accident Research Institute at the Bangladesh University of Engineering and Technology.
+All of these have combined to make Bangladesh's several thousand kilometers of roads a death trap, said Hasib Mohammad Ahsan, Director of Accident Research Institute at the Bangladesh University of Engineering and Technology.

 "Engineering facilities have to be improved, with proper sign and marking on the roads," he said.